alurm/whitelistener/README.md

 ```

 The standard input must be a list of allowed IPv6 addresses, one per line.
-Lines starting with a pound sign are ignored.
+Empty lines and lines starting with a pound sign are ignored.

 Example: `echo ::1 | whitelistener from [::1]:1024 to [::1]:8000`